Tokyo Bucket List 2021: 30 Top Things to Do

-The 10 billion yen worth restaurant is located in Shinjuku area, the biggest red light district in Tokyo often called “the districts never sleeps”.
+The 10 billion yen worth restaurant is located in Shinjuku Kabukicho area, the biggest red light district in Tokyo often called “the districts never sleeps”.
 Out of hundreds of night-out spots within the area, the Robot Restaurant absolutely stands out as it’s totally unique, and something you can never find anywhere else on earth.

 ▶ Get Special Discount!!
 Book Robot Restaurant Tickets Now!!

 Tokyo has numbers of fancy restaurants and bars serving fine meals, but for more unique booze experience, Izakaya alleys (Yokocho) are better options.

 Izakaya is Japanese style bar/gastropub serving drink and usually Japanese food or snacks (at relatively cheap price usually).
 Izakaya bars are especially popular among salary man and locals to hop in right after work for a couple of beers.
 Izakaya alleys are old fashioned, smokey narrow streets clammed by small Izakaya.
 Some of Izakara are very tiny and have only a few seats.

 Sitting next to local and sipping a glass of Sake with authentic Japanese snacks could be a whole new experience for foreign tourists rather than dining at fabulous bars.
 There are some great Izakaya alleys and cool drinking districts in Tokyo such as Shinjuku, Shibuya and Ueno.